 Smart tips to list freelance work on your resume

 Your freelance projects have taught you valuable lessons, helped you develop your skills and build up your work ethic.
 Thus, it makes absolute sense to think about how to promote it effectively in the business market.
-But try not to doubt whether you should include your freelance work on your resume, it belongs there.
+But try not to doubt whether you should include your self-employment on your resume since it belongs there.

 In this article, after learning how to invoice your projects, we will give you useful information on how to add freelance work to your resume and emphasize how self-employment has turned you into a better professional.
 So, how should you list freelance work on your resume?
 Let’s find out!